Adam Reeb enters his third season as the head men's and women's tennis coach in 2017-18.

-Under Reeb's leadership in his first season (2015-16), the men's team tied their DI single season wins record and both teams advanced to the WAC semifinals.
+Under Reeb's leadership in his first season (2015-16), both the men's and women's teams advanced to the WAC Championship semifinals.
 Academically, the men's team earned three Academic All-WAC honors while the women's team earned six.
 Kelli Woodman and Michelle Lui also earned All-Conference and All-Tournament accolades.
 Both teams also earned a place on the ITA All-Academic Team, while the men had seven individuals named ITA Scholar-Athletes and the women had three.

 For the previous two seasons, Reeb has been the head men's and women's tennis coach at McKendree University, an NCAA Division II program located in Lebanon, Ill.
 He guided the men's tennis team to a dual match record of 35-15 (.700), qualifying for the conference championships in both years.
 In 2014, he led the squad to its best finish in the Great Lakes Valley Conference (fourth place) and to its first-ever berth into the NCAA Tournament.